Theoretical Study of Elastic Far-Field Decay from Dislocations in Multilattices: Model Problem and Main Results

 is the interaction stencil of finite differences needed to compute the energy at site $\ell \in \Lambda$.
 We assume $\mathcal{R}$ is finite (this assumption will be justified shortly) and satisfies the conditions

 These two conditions, as well as a further condition encoding slip invariance (see condition~\eqref{cond3}) of the site potential may always be met by enlarging the interaction range if necessary.
-We set
+For future reference, we denote the projection of $\mathcal{R}$ on to the lattice component by

 and use $r_{\rm cut}$ to denote the cut-off distance for the potential so that if $|\rho| > r_{\rm cut}$, then $\triple \notin \mathcal{R}$.